My Journey to Building a 3D Printer

 I made all of the non-standard parts out of wood because, well, I didn't have a 3D printer to print them.

-I'm in the process of replacing all the wooden parts with 3D printed ones; taking my time to learn FreeCAD.
+Slowly, I was able to bootstrap the printer.
+I replaced most wooden parts with 3D printed ones; taking my time to learn